psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 #### Method 1 (which doesn't work)

-Run the following command to find out the OS version of the controlplane node
+Run the following command to find out the OS version of the controlplane node.

 ```bash
 root@controlplane$ cat /etc/os-release